Getting your first credit card can help you learn how to manage credit and become financially successful.

 When you think of credit cards, you may think about buying things and paying bills.
 But a credit card is so much more than that.
 Unlike a debit card or checking account, having a credit card is one of the first steps to building a good credit score.

 Even some landlords check credit scores for rental applications.
-Without credit, you wouldn’t be able to rent in some places, buy a new car, or even get approved for a cell phone line.
-You are starting off your financial life on the right foot by building great credit — starting with your first credit card.
+Without credit, you wouldn’t be able to rent some houses or apartments, buy a new car, or even get approved for a cell phone line.
+You are starting your financial life on the right foot by building great credit—starting with your first credit card.

-Building excellent credit is a long process, but here are the 10 best first credit cards for you to check out so you can start.
+Building excellent credit is a long process, but here are the best first credit cards for you to check out so you can start making progress now.

 The First Credit Cards We RAVE About